meschbach/gem-swipl/README.md

 ## Usage

-TODO: Figure out how to remove the `SWI_LIB` variable Set `SWI_LIB` to the where you have the libswipl.{dylib,so,dll} file.
-Unforunately I haven't figured out a better method for locating the library.
+Set `SWI_LIB` to the where you have the libswipl.{dylib,so,dll} file.
+Unforunately I haven't figured out a better method for locating the library; open to ideas and pull requests to make this easier for client applications.

 ### Basic Usage